 China launches antitrust probe into food delivery giant Meituan

-The State Administration for Market Regulation (SAMR) said in a statement that its investigaton is focused on the practice whereby a company forces vendors to use their platform exclusively.
+The State Administration for Market Regulation (SAMR) said in a statement that its investigaton is focused on the practice whereby a company forces vendors to use their platform exclusively, known as "choose one from two".

+Meituan, which this month raised $10 billion in a stock and convertible bonds sale, said in a statement that it would cooperate with the investigation and that its business was operating normally.

+Earlier this month, the SAMR imposed a record $2.75 billion fine on e-commerce giant Alibaba 9988.HK over the same practice, and summoned 34 internet companies including Meituan for a meeting warning them to learn from Alibaba's penalty and stop using any banned practices.

 (Reporting by Tony Munroe and Yingzhi Yang, editing by Louise Heavens)